Home | Recipes | Wine recipes | Fruit wine | Blackberry Wine Recipe – How to make Blackberry Wine

 • SWEET = 1.009 – 1.018

-Country wines may not clear on their own and the addition of finings is recommended.
+Country wines often do not clear on their own, so add finings to help them settle.
 Harris Winefine finings are very effective.
 When clear you should pass the wine through a Vinbrite filter to obtain a professional finish before bottling.

-The wine should now be bottled and stored in a cool dark place to mature for at least 6 months.
-During this time any rough tastes will be smoothed out and the wine will improve in bouquet and flavour.
+Now, bottle the wine and store it in a cool, dark place to mature for at least 6 months.
+During this time, the wine’s rough tastes will smooth out, and its bouquet and flavor will improve.
 Blackberry wine is the quintessential rich red English country wine.

 The ingredients can be scaled up to make a 5-gallon (23 litres) batch of wine if preferred.